ole-hc/firmware-czc/README.md

 Configuration data in non‑volatile storage is organized into component‑specific configuration structs, which are defined in NvsAPI.h.
 At present, only complete configuration structures can be saved or loaded; partial updates are not supported.

 ### RestAPI
 The web interface must communicate bidirectionally with the ESP32.
 For requests from the web interface to the ESP32, a REST API is provided.
 For communication in the opposite direction (ESP32 → web interface), Server‑Sent Events (SSE) are used.
 In this model, the browser’s JavaScript opens an HTTP connection to a REST endpoint, and the connection remains open throughout runtime.
+The implemented API and Http server support multiple Clients at the same time.

 Events in the stream follow the SSE format: